Your Room-By-Room Guide to Clearing Out Clutter

-- Clear up your countertop by utilizing wall hangs for hair dryers and curling irons.
-If you chose to hide them under the sink instead, wrap the cords around them to keep things neat.
+- Clear up your countertop by utilizing wall hangings for hair dryers and curling irons.
+If you choose to hide them under the sink instead, wrap the cords around them to keep things neat.

 - Use your shower’s wall space and free up the floor.
 Install a hanging organizer, and only keep items in your shower that will fit in the organizer.

-- A good way to keep clothes off the floor is to keep a dirty clothes hamper in your bedroom-but it doesn’t have to look like a hamper.
-Choose a style that aligns with your bedroom décor: maybe a beautiful basket or a sleek bin.
+- A good way to keep clothes off the floor is to keep a dirty clothes hamper in your bedroom.
+That said, It doesn’t have to look like a hamper.
+Choose a style that aligns with your bedroom décor: Maybe a beautiful basket or a sleek bin.

 - To free up space on your bedside table, remove the lamp and use a floor lamp instead.